 Tasted: Multiple times, both neat and with water in a glencairn glass

 I was lucky enough to score a taste of the upcoming Kentucky Owl Batch #7 that is projected to be released in late August.
 This batch consists of 15 different barrels.
 Dixon used 11 barrels that were 13 years old, and 4 barrels that were 9 years old and double barreled for 2 years to create this blend of 2,534 total bottles.
 That is close to 1,000 more bottles released for Batch #7 compared to Batch #6 last year.
-Kentucky Owl retails for around $165 and is only sold in Kentucky.
+Kentucky Owl retails for around $165.

 Nose: Oh, she is a spicy little girl!
 A lot of rye and baked cinnamon that provides a drying sensation.
 I also get some green apple, toffee, and the scent of freshly mowed wet grass.